 The fusion process involves forcing together positively-charged particles that ordinarily repel each other, so it can only happen at very high temperatures – more than 100 million degrees Celsius.

 At these high temperatures, the electrons of atoms break away from their nuclei to create a soup of very fast moving charged particles – an electrically-charged gas called plasma.

 Ultimately, the fuels of the fusion reaction will be two isotopes of hydrogen, deuterium and tritium, but for initial experiments on ST40 we will be using hydrogen and helium.
-The deuterium-tritium (DT) reaction is considered the best starting point for fusion power generation because it requires the lowest amount of energy to achieve and is the fastest.
+The deuterium-tritium (DT) reaction is considered the best starting point for fusion power generation because it requires the lowest temperature plasma (about 150 million degrees) to achieve an energy gain.